 Alternatively known as a display adapter, graphics card, video adapter, video board, or video controller, a video card is an expansion card that connects to a computer motherboard.
 It is used to creates a picture on a display; without a video card, you would not be able to see this page.
-More plainly, it is a piece of hardware inside of your computer that deals with processing images and video, along with some of the tasks that the CPU is normally responsible for.
+More plainly, it is a piece of hardware inside of your computer that deals with processing images and video, along with some of the tasks normally handled by the CPU.
 Video cards are used by gamers in place of integrated graphics due to their extra processing power and video ram.